Partial Differential Equations for MHV Celestial Amplitudes in Liouville Theory: Discussion

 \section{Discussion}

 In these notes, we introduced the concept of \emph{celestial Liouville amplitudes, }defined for MHV gravitons and gluons in Eqs. (\ref{eq:Celestial-Liouville-Amplitude}) and (\ref{eq:Celestial}).
 These amplitudes exhibit two important properties.
 First, in the semiclassical limit $b\rightarrow0$, they reduce to the tree-level scattering amplitudes for MHV gravitons and gluons.
 Second, they are governed by a system of partial differential equations parametrised by the Liouville coupling constant, whose leading-order perturbative corrections in $b^{2}$ are logarithmic for both gravitons and gluons.
-In the gauge theory case, the corresponding celestial OPEs can be identified with the one-loop corrections to the celestial OPEs of pure Yang-Mills theory, as studied by \citet{bhardwaj2022loop,banerjee2024all,adamo2023all,krishna2024celestial,bittleston2023associativity}.
-Moreover, as explained in Subsection \ref{subsec:Correction-to-Celestial}--and underscored here for clarity--we have formally derived an analogous deformation of the celestial OPE for gravitons, arising from the renormalisation of gravitational celestial amplitudes induced by a non-zero Liouville coupling constant.
-However, the physical interpretation of this result remains somewhat elusive, owing to the intricate nature of the holomorphic collinear limits involved in gravity, as investigated by \citet{bittleston2023associativity} and building upon the works of \citet{costello2204associativity}, \citet{ball2022perturbatively} and \citet{bittleston2023quantizing}.
+The corresponding celestial OPEs can be identified with the one-loop corrections to the celestial OPEs of Yang-Mills and Einstein gravity, as studied by \citet{bhardwaj2022loop,banerjee2024all,adamo2023all,krishna2024celestial,bittleston2023associativity}.
+This indicates that celestial Liouville theory encodes the one-loop corrections to gauge theory and perturbative gravity in flat space.

 It is intriguing, from a heuristic perspective, that the study of celestial holography, originally based in the investigation of infrared (IR) physics and its relation to asymptotic symmetries, has evolved into the development of toy models for celestial CFTs that may describe some aspects of the ultraviolet (UV) regime of realistic theories in flat spacetime backgrounds.
 This development presents a subtle tension, though not a strict logical inconsistency, with the foundational principle of the Wilsonian paradigm in effective field theory, as reviewed by \citet{weinberg2016effective,weinberg2021development}, since in the Wilsonian framework, one would typically expect a decoupling of IR and UV degrees of freedom.
 A comprehensive discussion expressing similar views is provided by \citet{arkani2021celestial}.